mongodb/docs/source/reference/mongoexport.rst

 of data stored in a MongoDB instance.
-See the ":doc:`/administration/import-export`" document for a more in depth usage overview, and the ":doc:`mongoimport`" document for more information regarding the :command:`mongoimport` utility, which provides the inverse "importing" capability.
+See the ":doc:`/administration/import-export`" document for a more in depth usage overview, and the ":doc:`mongoimport`" document for more information regarding the :option:`mongoimport` utility, which provides the inverse "importing" capability.

 .. note::

-   :option:`mongoimport` and :option:`mongoexport` should not be used for full-scale backups because they may not reliably capture data type information.
-Use :command:`mongodump` and :command:`mongorestore`` as described in ":doc:`/administration/backups`" for this kind of functionality.
+   Do not use :option:`mongoimport` and :option:`mongoexport` for full-scale backups because they may not reliably capture data type information.
+Use :option:`mongodump` and :option:`mongorestore` as described in ":doc:`/administration/backups`" for this kind of functionality.

 Options